iSnow/marklet/README.md

 Running from Maven, you may omit the `sourcepath` option, but be sure to set `subpackages` to your project packages qualified name.
 You may usually omit `reportOutputDirectory`, but not `destDir`.

-If you set `show` to `public`, no internals will be documented, and your api-docs will be the public API.
+If you set `show` to `public`, no internals (protected/private objects) will be documented, and your api-docs will be the public API.

 `useStandardDocletOptions` interferes with the working of Marklet, it must be set to `false`.